-Step three - Arriving at the airport
+Step 3 | Arriving at the airport

-You can find out about layout and facilities at your chosen airport in advance via their website or by contacting them directly.
+You can find out more about layout and facilities at your chosen airport in advance via their website or by contacting them directly.

-- Airports must have help points.
-You can find these at terminal entrances, at railway or bus interchanges and in car parks. - If you have requested assistance, this information will have been passed onto the airport.
-On arrival, you should go to a designated help point or to the check-in desk at the time specified by your airline. - If you arrive by public transport, the station or transport operator should be able to help you get to and from a terminal, and you will often find designated help points close by. - For security reasons, you cannot park outside terminals.
+Airports must have help points.
+You can find these at terminal entrances, at railway or bus interchanges and in car parks.

+If you have requested assistance, this information will have been passed onto the airport.
+On arrival, you should go to a designated help point or to the check-in desk at the time specified by your airline.

+If you arrive by public transport, the station or transport operator should be able to provide you with advice on getting to and from a terminal, and you will often find designated help points close by.

+For security reasons, you cannot park outside terminals.
 Therefore, please use the nearest car park or drop-off point.
-Airport car parks should have spaces for Blue Badge holders and a help point - airports may also provide spaces for passengers requiring special assistance who are not Blue Badge holders. - Pedestrian access should be well signed and fully accessible to all users.
+Airport car parks should have spaces for Blue Badge holders and a help point - airports may also provide spaces for passengers requiring special assistance who are not Blue Badge holders.

+Pedestrian access should be well signed and fully accessible to all users.

-Step four - Checking in
+Step 4 | Checking in

-Remember to confirm any pre-booked assistance when you check-in.
+Remember to confirm any pre-booked assistance when you check in.

-- If you check-in electronically in advance, you should be able to confirm the assistance you require and select the most appropriate seat. - If you check-in at a self-service point, staff should be available to help you. - If you use a wheelchair, you may be allowed to stay in your own chair to the gate depending upon the type or severity of your disability and if your wheelchair can be loaded at the gate.
-If not, your wheelchair will then be checked in and you will be transferred to an airport wheelchair suitable for your individual needs. - Security checks are made on all passengers and baggage, including disability equipment and mobility aids.
+If you check in electronically in advance, you should be able to confirm the assistance you require and select the most appropriate seat.

+If you check in at a self-service point, staff should be available to help you.

+If you use a wheelchair, you may be allowed to stay in your own chair to the gate depending upon the type or severity of your disability and if your wheelchair can be loaded at the gate.
+If not, your wheelchair will be checked in and you will be transferred to an airport wheelchair.
+If you are provided with an attendant driven wheelchair then staff must provide you with assistance to get around the airport and go to the toilet.

+Security checks are made on all passengers and baggage, including mobility equipment and mobility aids.

 Security staff should carry out searches sensitively.
 Make sure they are aware of your needs.